misiektoja/psn_monitor/README.md

 Copy the value of **npsso** code.

-Change the **PSN_NPSSO** variable to respective value (or use **-n** parameter).
+Change the `PSN_NPSSO` variable to respective value (or use **-n** parameter).

 The refresh token that is generated from npsso should be valid for 2 months.
 You will be informed by the tool once the token expires (proper message on the console and in email if errors notifications have not been disabled via **-e** parameter).

 ### Timezone

-The tool will try to automatically detect your local time zone so it can convert PSN API timestamps to your time.
+The tool will attempt to automatically detect your local time zone so it can convert PSN API timestamps to your time.

-In case you want to specify your timezone manually then change **LOCAL_TIMEZONE** variable from *'Auto'* to specific location, e.g.
+If you prefer to specify your time zone manually set the `LOCAL_TIMEZONE` variable from *'Auto'* to a specific location, e.g.

 ```
 LOCAL_TIMEZONE='Europe/Warsaw'